chinamike65/hugo-tuolesi/content/book4/book4en.md

 His mother begged him, but he didn't listen.
 Finally, he made up his mind, stepped over his mother's body, and left.

-The boat overturned after going to sea, he grabbed a board and floated to the sea.
+The boat overturned after going to sea, he grabbed a board and drifted to the shore.

-After going ashore, I saw a big house, and there was a "humming" sound from inside.
+After going ashore, he saw a big house, and there was a "humming" sound from inside.
 After opening the door, I saw a tall, big man with an iron wheel stuck in his head, and he kept going.
 During the turn, blood and brains flowed out, but this person did not die, and was still eating these things.

 He was almost scared to death when he saw it.
 At this time, a voice came from the air: "Whoever comes here will suffer."